SaidAtmaca/SatelliteAndroid/README.md

 Satellite Android App
 =====================

 **Satellite Android** is a fully functional Android app built entirely with Kotlin and Jetpack Compose.
+You can download app and install from **[here.](https://github.com/SaidAtmaca/SatelliteAndroid/blob/development/apk's/satelliteAndroid.apk)**

 # Features